 Gestational diabetes and pre-eclampsia—a condition that causes high blood pressure during pregnancy—increase moms’ lifelong risk of heart disease.
 For example, women who’ve had pre-eclampsia are twice as likely to develop heart disease and may experience symptoms at younger ages, according to the National Heart, Lung, and Blood Institute.

 “Traditional” heart disease risk factors—such as carrying excess weight, diabetes, high blood pressure, and smoking—can affect both men and women, but some affect women more strongly.
 For example:

+Diabetes.
 Women with diabetes are six times more likely to develop heart disease, while men with diabetes have just a two- to three-times higher risk, according to the American Diabetes Association.
 One possible reason: Women with diabetes are also more likely to have other related conditions, including obesity and high blood pressure.

 HEART ATTACK SYMPTOMS